 The California Newt can reach lengths of up to 8 inches in adulthood, making them a relatively large species of newt.
-They are commonly kept as pets, although are illegal to keep as pets in California, where they originate.
-They are ideal for beginners because they are easy to care for and have a distinctly non-aggressive nature, although they contain tetrodotoxin, a potent neurotoxin, and it’s vital to wash hands and utensils thoroughly after coming into contact with these newts.
+They are commonly kept as pets, although they are illegal to keep as pets in California, where they originate.
+They are ideal for beginners because they are easy to care for and have a distinctly non-aggressive nature.
+However, they contain tetrodotoxin, a potent neurotoxin, and it’s vital to wash hands and utensils thoroughly after coming into contact with these newts.

 3. Dunn’s Salamander

 |Lifespan:||10 – 12 years|